We hear this question frequently from new Hydrow users, especially those who are also new to rowing as a sport!

 What does the split really mean to my workout?

-Your split is a calculation of how much power you put in each stroke, combined with your rhythm (strokes per minute).
-This means that rowing at a higher rhythm number will artificially bring your split down.
-However, a skilled rower can pull awesome split times even at slower rhythms by increasing the power output from their body.
+Your split is a calculation of how much time it would take you to row 500 meters, if you maintained the exact same level of speed of your current stroke.
+You may notice that your split gets faster when you are rowing at a higher stroke rate, however a skilled rower can pull very low split times even at slower rhythms by increasing the power output from their body!

 - The average split among people on the Hydrow staff (not including our Athletes) is generally between 2:20 and 3:00.